ZoneMinder/zmeventnotification/docs/index.rst

         If you want to use the Event Notification Server to make your own app/client :doc:`guides/contrib_guidelines`
-        If you want to contribute hook scripts to the ES :doc:`guides/plugins`
+        If you want to contribute hook scripts to the ES `zmNinja Documentation <https://zmninja.readthedocs.io/en/latest/index.html>`__
-        If you want to add your own algoritm to the machine learning hooks (Needs to be expanded) `zmNinja Documentation <https://zmninja.readthedocs.io/en/latest/index.html>`__
         Documentation for zmNinja